Top local movers for Chicago to Garland moves

 - Garland’s population is about 91% less than Chicago.

-- Garland's public transportation has a score of 4 out of 10 versus Chicago's higher score of 9.
+- Garland’s public transportation score of 4 out of 10 is lower than Chicago’s score of 9.

 - Garland is less walkable than Chicago with a score of 40 out of 100 vs Chicago’s 77 out of 100.

-- Garland has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Chicago, which has a score of 72 out of 100.
+- Garland has a bike-friendliness score of 41 out of 100, which means it isn’t as accessible or safe for cyclists as Chicago, which has a score of 72.

 - Garland is considered to be safer than Chicago with a safety index of 62.87 vs Chicago’s 33.87.

-Other things to consider for your Chicago vs. Garland move
+Other things to consider for your Chicago to Garland move

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.